Imitative Planning using Conditional Normalizing Flow: Method

 \subsection{Trajectory Planner}

-The purpose of a trajectory planner in an AV system is to find control trajectory $\mathbf{\pi}^*$ corresponding to the optima of the cost manifold from Eq. \ref{eq:optimal_pi_finite_horizon}.
-In this work, we utilize an interpretable planner that accepts map data, vehicle platform state, and probabilistic multimodal trajectory predictions for other actors future state for the belief state $b(s)$.
-The cost function used by the planner assigns a total cost to a control trajectory $\mathbf{\pi}$ and belief state $b(s)$.
-Total cost for each control trajectory corresponds to probability density as obtained from equation \ref{eq:energy_function}.
+The purpose of a trajectory planner in an AV system is to find control policy $\mathbf{\pi}^*$ corresponding to the optima of the cost manifold from Eq. \ref{eq:optimal_pi_finite_horizon}.
+In this work, the planner comprises of two parts: a control-trajectory sampling scheme and an interpretable whitebox costing module.
+The output of the planner is a deterministic control trajectory which provides minimum expected cost.
+The sampling scheme is our main contribution and discussed in section~\ref{section:sampling_policy}.

-Probabilistic elements in the scene have their costs weighted by their probability to compute the expected cost of a single control trajectory.
-We require that the cost functions and dynamics used for forward propagation to be differentiable to support training.
-During online operation the output samples of FlowPlan would be used to initialize the AV trajectory planner process.
-However, during offline training we only utilize the trajectory planner cost functions and are independent of the optimization method employed by the trajectory planner.
-We provide detailed descriptions of the cost functions in Appendix \ref{ap:costs}.